lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

 LAMMPS input script
 -------------------

-If you are using LAMMPS--GUI, open the file named **free-energy.lmp**.
+If you are using LAMMPS--GUI, open the file named **umbrella-sampling.lmp**.
 Alternatively, if you are not using LAMMPS--GUI, create a new input file
 and paste in the following content: